localhost9001/Bags/README.md

 - **External ID Dedup** — CSV import detects broker-unique trade IDs (TopstepX, Tradovate, etc.) for perfect duplicate detection of multi-contract order fills.
 - **CSV Import Preview** — Summary showing new trades, duplicates, and parse errors before confirming import.
 - **Topstep-aware commissions import** — When the active account's prop firm is **Topstep** (or Topstep Forex), the CSV's `Commissions` column is summed with the `Fees` column because Topstep's export reports commissions as *round-turn* (both sides of the trade combined, effective 04/12/2026).
 For **any other prop firm** the `Commissions` column is intentionally ignored on import to avoid double-counting, because non-Topstep brokers don't guarantee round-turn semantics — map your broker's total per-trade fees into the `Fees` column instead.
+- **Manual vs Calculate P&L toggle** — The main Add Trade modal (and the `Ctrl+Shift+T` Quick Trade window) both have a toggle at the top of the form. **Calculate P&L** mode takes quantity + entry + exit + fees and computes gross/net live as you type. **Manual P&L** mode hides the quantity/entry/exit fields and lets you type the broker-reported net P&L directly — ideal for trades where the broker consolidates fills, applies weird fees, or reports fractional bond ticks that don't round-trip cleanly through decimal math.
+Reopening a manual-saved trade automatically puts the modal back into Manual mode with the net P&L prefilled.
+- **Futures-aware auto-calculation** — When you're in Calculate mode and type a recognized futures symbol, Bags applies the correct CME point-value multiplier so `(exit - entry) × qty × mult` lands on the real dollar P&L instead of a stock-style raw tick sum.
+Recognized families include equity index minis/micros (ES/MES, NQ/MNQ, YM/MYM, RTY/M2K), energy (CL/MCL, NG/QG), metals (GC/MGC, SI/SIL), crypto (BTC/MBT, ETH/MET), ags (ZC, ZW, ZS), and treasuries (ZB, ZN, ZF).
+Symbols with CME month+year suffixes (e.g. `MESH5`, `MNQU26`, `CLZ25`) prefix-match to the base contract, so CSV-imported trades work without cleanup.
+Unknown symbols fall back to `mult=1`, preserving the original (`shares × price-diff`) formula for stocks and options.
+- **Contract spec hint** — As you type a symbol in either trade modal, a small hint line appears underneath showing the matched contract: "Micro E-mini Nasdaq-100 · Micro · $2/pt", "WTI Crude Oil · Standard · $1000/pt", etc. Confirms at a glance that Bags resolved your ticker correctly.

 ### UI Chrome